- 2 minutes to read

 Null Prompt Text

-The prompt text can be displayed if the editor's value is null and the editor is not focused.
+You can display prompt text when the editor's value is null and the editor is not focused.
 The prompt text disappears when the editor receives focus.
 Use the ASPxButtonEdit.NullText property to define the prompt text.

 Mask Password Input

 You can treat the input as a password, so the characters entered into the editor are masked.
 To enable this functionality, set the ButtonEditProperties.Password property value to true.